Ireland v Italy, Six Nations 2024: Kick-off time, how to watch and latest news - Yahoo Sports

 Where is Ireland v Italy

-Italy will travel to Aviva Stadium in Dublin to face Ireland.
-A ground at which they have never won.
+The Aviva Stadium in Dublin.
+A ground at which the Azzurri have never won.

 How to watch Ireland v Italy on TV